accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 ---

 # Page: software/projects/archi/project1.html
 ## Unreal Engine Quick Guide for Architects.
+(Unreal for architects)

 ### Project Summary
 This project is a comprehensive guide for architects and visualization professionals on how to use Unreal Engine for architectural visualization.
 It covers essential topics from basic controls and material creation to advanced lighting (Lumen, Path Tracing) and performance optimization.